 Is there a uniform?

-In keeping with the ‘world of work’ principle, the UTC will adopt a Dress Code rather than a traditional school uniform.
+Our dress code is simple.
+In year 10 and 11, students wear black trousers and a jacket along with a white shirt and a school tie.
 There are some Health Futures UTC-branded items, for example sports kit and science lab coats.
 More information can be found at